Pilaster

 In architecture, a pilaster is both a load-bearing section of thickened wall or column integrated into a wall, and a purely decorative element in classical architecture which gives the appearance of a supporting column and articulates an extent of wall.
 As an ornament it consists of a flat surface raised from the main wall surface, usually treated as though it were a column, with a capital at the top, plinth (base) at the bottom, and the various other column elements.
 In contrast to a Classical pilaster, an engaged column or buttress can support the structure of a wall and roof above.

 Definition

-A pilaster is a load-bearing architectural element used widely throughout the world and its history where a structural load is carried by a thickened section of wall or column integrated into a wall.
+A pilaster is either a load-bearing architectural element used widely throughout the world where a structural load is carried by a thickened section of wall or column integrated into a wall, or a purely ornamental element used in Classical architecture.

-It is also a purely ornamental element used in Classical architecture.
-As such it may be defined as a flattened column which has lost its three-dimensional and tactile value.
+As an ornament it may be defined as a flattened column which has lost its three-dimensional and tactile value.